BPeacker/LLM-for-irAEs/README.md

 ## Contact

-For any questions or issues, please contact [Author Name](link_to_email_or_profile).
+For any questions or issues, please contact [Ginny Sun, MD](vsun1@mgh.harvard.edu).

 ## Acknowledgements

-Acknowledge any collaborators, funding sources, or third-party libraries:

-- Collaborator 1
-- Funding source 1
-- Library 1
+- Research reported in this publication was supported by the National Heart, Lung, and Blood Institute of the National Institutes of Health under award number K24HL150238, as well as the Pugh Family for their generous donation to the Pugh Scholar Fund.
+- We would additionally like to thank the Severe Immunotherapy Complications Service and the Cardiac Imaging Research Lab for their support.